garrandall/popular-music-data/tracks/b-please-snoop-dogg-xzibit-nate-dogg.md

 Yeah whattup Detroit?

 Nu-uh, nu-uh nuh-no he didn't!
-Ahhh!
+Ah!
 They didn't do it again,
 What-what, what-what?
-Did you shit on these niggaz two times Dr. Dre?
+Did you shit on these niggas two times Dr. Dre?

 Oh fo' sho'!